opinionated/android-front-end/README.md

 # android-front-end
 The Android front end!

 Written using Android Studio.
-This app is not a working version of the app.
+The app is not yet fully functional, although the basic functions are in place.
-The JSON file of articles is currently saved locally in the assets folder.
+The JSON file of articles is currently saved locally in the assets folder rather than being stored on a server as the backend is not entirely implemented yet.
+Future development goals are listed below.
-To run just download the code and run on android API 16 or later.
+To run just download the code and emulate with android API 16 or later.

 ###Development Goals
 - <s>layout front page</s>